swangchu/pythonByExamples-Tha/example-4/README.md

     - he variable x is of boolean data type.
 True is assigned to it.
     - Hello, World will be printed only once.
     - The variable x is assigned False.
 This makes while condition false.

+4. **randomNumber folder** contains example uses random module in Python.

+    - Python has many functions that generates random number.
+    - To use random module we have to import random module in our code.
+    - random.randint(1,10) generate a random number between 1 and 10.
+    - random.choice() generates one element in the sequence.